Herb Roasted Turkey Breast Recipe

 Because the Pop Up® is within +/- 2 degrees of accuracy, it offers consistent results and meat and poultry won’t dry out.
 Traditional and digital thermometers are only within 5 degrees of accuracy.
 Which is good if you’re a chicken about turkey.
 See what I did there?

 You need some side dishes with that turkey, right?!?!
+And don’t forget the pie.
+I love cranberry pecan pie!
 Try:

 - slow cooker stuffing (the best!)